How do I book an appointment?

 You can book online, using the app or by calling.
 Click here for more info.

-How do you keep the Float water clean?
+How do you keep the Float solution clean?

 We filter the water in the cabin entirely after use, turning the water over 4 times.
-We also keep them sanitized with UV light, sanitizers and filters.
-The float cabin water is much safer than using a public pool or spa.
+We also keep them sanitized with UV light, sanitizers and filters including ionized Silver, Copper and Zinc.
+The float cabin solutionis much safer than using a public pool or spa.

 Will I feel claustrophobic inside?

 No. The Cabin is 4×8 and almost 7 feet high.
 They are very spacious inside with light and music IF NEEDED and will have good ventilation.